kenswan/BlazorFocused/src/blazorfocused/README.md

 Introducing Flux Architecture and other utilities to Blazor Components

-Includes:
+Includes the following NuGet packages:

 - BlazorFocused.Client
 - BlazorFocused.Store

-Please visit [BlazorFocused Documentation Site](https://www.blazorfocused.net) for more information.
+Please visit the [BlazorFocused Documentation Site](https://www.blazorfocused.net) for installation, getting started, and API documentation.